simonmichael/haskell-links/README.md

 - A comprehensive, up to date, maintained collection of links to Haskell resources (docs, sites, services..),
 - that is scalable, durable, cost-effective and community-owned
 - searchable and with the best content emphasised (eg by voting)
-- which all kinds of Haskellers find useful and time-saving
+- which all kinds of Haskellers find useful, time-saving, and enjoyable
 - and which accelerates Haskell learning and adoption.

 ## How will we recognise success ?